 LEO is short for Low Earth Orbit Satellites.

-There are actually four types satellite orbit.
+There are four types satellite orbit.

 The four types are: